Get to Know Each of Alaska’s Eight Awe-Inspiring National Parks

 Aside from Denali, how many of Alaska’s national parks can you name?
 The state’s protected areas remain largely little-known and unexplored, and count amongst America’s last truly wild places.

 Alaska is the largest state in the country, and is also the least densely populated.
 What to do with all that land?
 Seven of the state’s eight national parks were established in 1980 as part of the Alaska National Interest Lands Conservation Act–a law providing varying degrees of protection to more than 157,000,000 acres of public lands.
 ANILCA remains the single largest expansion of protected lands in history, and more than doubled the size of the national park system.

 Today, Alaska boasts 325,700,000 acres of publicly owned land.
-Though the parks are not easy to get to, it’s possible to visit even the most remote of the state’s parks; intrepid adventurers are rewarded with some of the most expansive scenery in the world, as well as a level of solitude most of us have never experienced (save for the occasional run-in with a local grizzly).
+Though the parks are not easy to get to, it’s possible to visit even the most remote of the state’s parks; intrepid adventurers are rewarded with some of the most expansive scenery in the world, as well as a level of solitude most of us have never experienced.
 We suggest whetting your AK whistle on someplace easy to get to in the most temperate summer months; chances are you’ll be back for more (more whale watching, fly fishing, kayaking, backpacking, dog sledding, back country skiing, snowmobiling… the list goes on).

 For the Tallest Peak: Denali National Park & Preserve